 Thus, the ridiculous claims that to-go deadlifts constitute cheating are false.
 When done in the right way, touch-and-go deadlifts have several advantages, including:

-• Benefit Number Four: Build More Muscle.
+- Benefit Number Four: Build More Muscle.
 A touch-and-go deadlift encompasses the eccentric (lowering) and concentric (pulling) phases, thus training both sides of the rep for tension.
-Consequently, body muscles stay in tension for double time – catalyzing hypertrophy.
-And since the touch-and-go style allows for high volume deadlifts and more weight, there are high chances of building more muscle.3
+As a result, muscles remain under tension for an extended period, which promotes hypertrophy.
+And since the touch-and-go style allows for high volume deadlifts and more weight, there are high chances of building more muscle.5

 How Does a Full Stop or Reset Deadlift Differ?